 Whether you're sipping a post-workout shake or whipping up a batch of protein pancakes, adding a vegan protein powder to your pantry can help you get more protein in your diet while cutting down on animal products.
 Plus, it's a convenient — and tasty — alternative to whey for those with a dairy allergy.

 That explains why the market for plant-based protein powders is expected to continue to grow in popularity, a January 2019 report in Grand View Research shows.
-And according to a DuPont Nutrition & Health report, more than 60 percent of people focused on eating more plants hope it's an initiative that's here to stay.
+And more than 60 percent of people focused on eating more plants hope it's an initiative that's here to stay, according to a DuPont Nutrition & Health report.

 If you're trying to adopt a more plant-forward diet, plant-based protein powders can offer delicious convenience — so long as you choose the right one.
 Below, we share dietitians' top tips for choosing a vegan protein powder and the brands they love.